Skip to content

 Limitation⚓︎

-You can't update a scheduled override if the cluster is within the active time window for the override.
+A scheduled override can't be updated while the cluster is in the active time window for that override.
 For example, take the following override:

 Active Window Override